AAFC-BICoE/dina-local-deployment/dina-helm/README.md

 3.Deploy chart (Once minikube is running):

-if ran from dina-local-deployment: helm install <chart name> ./helm-dina-test -f helm-dina-test/values.yaml
+if ran from dina-local-deployment: helm install dina-helm ./dina-helm -f dina-helm/values.yaml

-or if ran from dina-helm-test:
+or if ran from dina-helm:

-helm install <chart name> . -f values.yaml
+helm install dina-helm . -f values.yaml